 Cognitive symptoms related to depression: This cognitive disturbance resolves with treatment of depression.
 Depressed older patients may experience cognitive decline, but unlike patients with dementia, they tend to exaggerate their memory loss and rarely forget important current events or personal matters.
 Neurologic examinations are normal except for signs of psychomotor slowing.
 When tested, patients with depression make little effort to respond, but those with dementia often try hard but respond incorrectly.
 When depression and dementia coexist, treating depression does not fully restore cognition.

-The most recent National Institute on Aging–Alzheimer's Association diagnostic guidelines specify that diagnosis of dementia requires all of the following:
+The National Institute on Aging–Alzheimer's Association diagnostic guidelines specify that a general diagnosis of dementia requires all of the following:

 Impaired ability to acquire and remember new information (eg, asking repetitive questions, frequently misplacing objects or forgetting appointments)

-Visuospatial dysfunction (agnosia; eg, inability to recognize faces or common objects)
+Visuospatial dysfunction (eg, inability to recognize faces or common objects)

-The Mini-Mental Status Examination (see Examination of Mental Status Examination of Mental Status ) or the Montreal Cognitive Assessment (MoCA) is often used as a bedside screening test.
+The Mini-Mental Status Examination (see sidebar Examination of Mental Status Examination of Mental Status ) or the Montreal Cognitive Assessment (MoCA) is often used as a bedside screening test.
 When delirium is absent, the presence of multiple deficits, particularly in patients with an average or a higher level of education, suggests dementia.
-The best screening test for memory is a short-term memory test (eg, registering 3 objects and recalling them after 5 min); patients with dementia fail this test.
-Another test of mental status assesses the ability to name objects within categories (eg, lists of animals, plants, or pieces of furniture).
+The best screening test for memory is a short-term memory test (eg, registering 3 objects and recalling them after 5 minutes); patients with dementia fail this test.
+Another test of mental status assesses the ability to name multiple objects within categories (eg, lists of animals, plants, or pieces of furniture).
 Patients with dementia struggle to name a few; those without dementia easily name many.

 Age-associated memory impairment, mild cognitive impairment, and dementia, particularly when cognition is only slightly impaired or when the patient or family members are anxious for reassurance